-A song/pom routine consists of visuals effects, synchronization, clean/sharp pom motions and technical skills.
-Visual effects include level changes, opposition, group work, transitions and formations.
-Emphasis should be placed on proper pom/motion technique, proper dance technique, timing, and showmanship.
-All female members must use two pompons for 80% of the routine.
-(See "Time" section penalty.)
+A pep flag/short flag routine consists of visuals effects, synchronization, twirls, tricks and tosses.
+Visual effects include level changes, opposition, group work, formations and transitions.
+Emphasis should be placed on proper twirling technique, timing, and showmanship.
+All team members must use flags for 80% of the routine.
+A deduction of .5 will be taken for each dropped flag shaft.
+A dropped flag is defined as a flag that is un-intentionally released onto the performance surface.
 Props and/or costuming are not allowed [see D) Uniforms and E) Props above].

-Routines in these divisions must also follow all the 2019-20 USA Song/Pom, Song/Jazz and Pep/Short Flag Safety Rules.
+Routines in these divisions must also follow all the 2019-20 USA Song/Pom, Song/Jazz and Pep/Short Flag Safety Rules for School and Rec Teams.

-SPECIALTY SKILL RETRICTIONS
+SPECIALTY SKILL RESTRICTIONS

-There are no additional restrictions besides those listed in the 2019-20 USA Song/Pom and Pep/Short Flag Safety Rules that apply for this category wunitedspiritassociation
+There are no additional restrictions besides those listed in the 2019-20 USA Song/Pom, Song/Jazz and Pep/Short Flag Safety Rules for School and Rec Teams.